iQuHACK/2021_Entangled-Elephants/README.md

 ## To-Do

-Currently, we have mainly designed the game on paper.
-We were unable to succesfully implement it, although we did attempt to do so in game.py.
-In addition, all of us were incredibly busy this weekend, and were often not available.
-We did what we could, but a lot of it was not done as a group.
+Currently, we have mainly designed the game.
+We were unable to succesfully implement it, although we did attempt to do so (our efforts can be viewed in the game.py file).
+In addition, all of us were incredibly busy this weekend and were often not available.

 When we have a chance, we hope to implement this game.
 For now, we present our game design, rules, and structure.